devanshrj/product-classification/README.md

   - On the other hand, if we consider only top 5 or top 10 categories, we can improve the accuracy.

 ### Description
-- The description has been preprocessed as follows:
+- The description has been processed as follows:
   - Remove any non-alphabetic characters and extra whitespaces.
   - Convert the strings to lowercase.
-  - Remove stopwords from the strings.
-    - I have used stopwords from the `spaCy` library for this.
+  - Remove stopwords from the strings using stopwords obtained from the `spaCy` library.
-- `preprocessed.csv` obtained after the preprocessing is used for the `LSTM` and `BERT` models.
+- `preprocessed.csv` is obtained after the preprocessing and is used for the `LSTM` and `BERT` models.
 It contains only two attributes, `primary_category` and `description`.

 ### Insights and Visualisations
 - I have mainly focused on two visualisations: